larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 ## Moving around

-Remove folder and all files with no prompt
+Remove folder

+    rm -r folder-name

+Remove folder with no prompt.
+Be **Extremely** careful with the `rm -rf` command because you can wipe out the whole system with it.

     rm -rf folder-name